Agency cost: In corporate governance

 The relationship between a company's shareholder and the board of directors is generally considered to be a classic example of a principal–agent problem.
-The problem arises because there is a division between the ownership and control of the company.
+The problem arises because there is a division between the ownership and control of the company, as a result of the residual loss.
+In such case, traditional mechanisms of corporate governance such as shareholder activism and proxy contests may be less effective due to the fragmented nature of ownership.
 The shareholders appoint the board to manage their asset but often lack the time, expertise or power to directly observe the actions of the board.
 In addition the shareholders may not be placed to understand of the repercussions of the board's decisions.
 As such, the board may be capable of acting in their own best interests without the oversight of the shareholders.
 As is noted by Adolf A. Berle, in his now famous work on company law, this issue is exacerbated in companies where each shareholders has only a small interest in the company.
 Such diversity in shareholder interests makes it unlikely that any one shareholder will exercise proper control over the board.

 The classic case of corporate agency cost is the professional manager—specifically the CEO—with only a small stake in ownership, having interests differing from those of firm's owners.

 Instead of making the company more efficient and profitable, the CEO may be tempted into: